 Photo by Goran Kosanovic for The Washington Post

-This is as savory and creamy as you would expect, but much better for you than the typical recipe, thanks to a couple of tweaks.
-Here, vegetables lead the way and the dairy is the supporting player, with just enough to lend richness and meld all the ingredients while keeping the dip in the lighter zone.
+This Spinach and Artichoke Dip is as savory and creamy as the one you know and love, but much better for you, thanks to a couple of simple tweaks.
+Here, vegetables lead the way, and the dairy is the supporting player, with just enough to lend richness and meld all the ingredients while keeping the dip in the lighter zone.
 And instead of the usual sour cream, this recipe calls for Greek yogurt, which offers a comparable texture in a more healthful way.

 Serve with whole-grain pita chips or toasts, or with scoop-friendly vegetables such as celery and endive leaves.